mdsr-book/mdsr/cran-comments.md

 * Documentation syntax errors have been fixed.

-* Previously problematic tests using the Internet have been skipped.

-* Previously problematic tests examples the Internet are not run.

 * There are two URLs that are only available via `http`.
 All others have been changed to `https`.
-* There are two NOTEs for which we plead for mercy:
+* There are two longstanding NOTEs for which we plead for mercy:

 ```
 ❯ checking installed package size ...
 NOTE